conjuga/conjuga/_posts/2025/03/28/2025-03-28-french-verb-conjugation-verbe-Aller-imperative-imperfect.md

 ---

-Enhance your French language skills with our [French Conjugation App]({{site.appStore.url}}).
+Enhance your French language skills with our [Conjuga]({{site.appStore.url}}).
 Practice more verbs and conjugation tenses, and improve your French fluency on the go!

 Stay tuned for more in-depth guides on French verb conjugations to support your language learning journey!